-- The housing development proposal (6.6ha western site shown in Figure 5) involves construction of 200-250 houses.
-At this stage, the site masterplan is still to be finalised for the residential layout.
-However, a conceptual masterplan is available and is included in Appendix B. The development includes medium density houses along the northern boundary, low density houses along the western and southern boundary, a pocket park as focus for residential area acting as a gateway space and accommodating a new play area with links to the sports club and car park/vehicular loop to help create a low speed environment.
-It should be noted that the layout of these features may change as the masterplan evolves but the nature of the development is likely to be as described. - The sports development (8.0ha eastern site shown in Figure 5) is to comprise of the relocated clubhouse adjacent to the existing indoor bowling area, five sports pitches, a new retail unit, 248 parking spaces and a touring caravan site with 50 pitches. - A retail unit and parking spaces have been proposed in the north-east corner of the site, on an area of previously developed land.
+- The housing development proposal (6.97ha western site shown in Figure 5) involves construction of up to 200 houses.
+At this stage, the site masterplan is still to be finalised for the residential layout but it is envisaged that the residential development will include medium density houses along the northern boundary, low density houses along the western and southern boundary, a pocket park as focus for residential area acting as a gateway space and accommodating a new play area with links to the sports club and car park/vehicular loop to help create a low speed environment.
+It should be noted that the layout of these features may change as the masterplan evolves but the nature of the development is likely to be as described. - The sports development (7.95ha eastern site shown in Figure 5) is to comprise of the relocated clubhouse adjacent to the existing indoor bowling area, four sports pitches and an associated training area, a new gym, 238 parking spaces and a touring caravan site with 46 pitches. - A gym and parking spaces have been proposed in the north-east corner of the site, on an area of previously developed land.